Weeshlow/census-hackathon-2016/README.md

   - bldg work exceeding 50K
   - minor privilege permits (minor public space encroachment)

+> Despite its proximity to the nation’s capital in Washington, D.C., Baltimore, Maryland has been the center of economic despair and urban blight since riots rolled through the city a day after Dr. Martin Luther King Jr. was assassinated in 1968.

+> So great are the problems in modern-day Baltimore, that the city’s Black Police Commissioner Anthony Batts said in March that issues essentially “go back in time.”
+“When I go to Baltimore, on the East Coast, I’m dealing with 1950s-level black-and-white racism,” Police Commissioner Anthony Batts said, according to the Sun.
+“It’s taken a step back.
+Everything’s either black or everything’s white, and we’re dealing with that as a community.”

 massachusetts
 - somerville (boston suburb)
 - boston